 Graph 3: Clustered column showing growth of seeds in weight (mg) after using Diet A, B and C for 21 days.

 In terms of growth, the fish that were fed Diets A, B, and C are compared in Table 2.
-This comparison was made over the period of 21 days.
+This comparison was made over over over 21 days.
 From the beginning, all of the fish were measured precisely the same, beginning with the same starting weight and length of 7.0 mm.
 After five days, the fish adhered to all of the diets, but Diet C showed the greatest growth in both length and weight across the board.
-By the tenth day, the fish had grown to a length of 18.4 mm and had a weight of 83.9 mg, further proving that Diet C remained to be superior to the other two diets.
+By the tenth day, the fish had grown to a length of 18.4 mm and weighted weighted weighted 83.9 mg, further proving that Diet C remained to be superior to the other two diets.
 At the same point in time, the growth rates of those following Diets A and B were slower.
 At the 15th day, Diet C, which consisted of fish that measured 28.55 mm in length and weighed 128.6 mg, was once again in the lead.
 In order to demonstrate that Diet C is more effective, the fish attained a final weight of 177.2 mg and a length of 41.66 mm by the 21st day of the experiment.
 Fish on Diet B reached a weight of 27.21 mm and 137.7 mg, whereas fish on Diet A achieved a weight of 18.4 mm and 122.5 mg, respectively.
 In this experiment, Diet C was the most successful diet for supporting the growth of the fish.
 It resulted in the greatest overall increase in length (34.66 mm) and weight (174.1 mg), making it the most effective diet for overall development.

 Table 3: ANOVA - Growth Performance on length and weight when using Diet A